pratikpwr/non-linear-video-player/README.md

+# Interactive Video Player

+A Non linear Video session player which provides interactive elements to the user, allowing them to make decisions that will dynamically impact the later parts of the video.

 # Pre-requisites

 Before proceeding with the installation and usage of the Flutter application, make sure you have the following pre-requisites: